-- Long-term Alternative School assignments shall be recommended by the school administration and determined by the school's disciplinary committee (11 - 45 days) - Students must demonstrate appropriate behavior in order to earn the privilege of dismissal at the end of the assigned time. - A student's 504 Plan, IEP, and/or ILP is provided to the Houston County Alternative School when applicable.
+- Long-term Alternative School assignments shall be recommended by the school administration and determined by the school's disciplinary committee (11 days to 45 days). - Students must demonstrate appropriate behavior in order to earn the privilege of dismissal at the end of the assigned time. - A 504 Plan, IEP, or ILP is provided to HCAS-when applicable